ramithaJHU/WearableHMRproject/code_book.md

     - `tBodyGyroMean`
     - `tBodyGyroJerkMean`

-- Variable whick were in original data set, which are not in tidy data set include variable names containing words:
+- Variable which were in original data set, which are not in tidy data set include variable names containing words:
     - `mad`: Median absolute deviation
     - `max`: Largest value in array
     - `min`: Smallest value in array